open-component-model/ocm/docs/reference/ocm_ocm_resources_add.md

 - Input type <code>docker</code>

   The path must denote an image tag that can be found in the local docker daemon.
-The denoted image is packed an OCI artefact set.
+The denoted image is packed as OCI artefact set.

   This blob type specification supports the following fields:
   - **<code>path</code>** *string*

     This REQUIRED property describes the image name to import from the local docker daemon.

+  - **<code>repository</code>** *string*

+    This OPTIONAL property can be used to specify the repository hint for the generated local artefact access.
+It is prefixed by the component name if it does not start with slash "/".

+- Input type <code>dockermulti</code>

+  This input type describes the composition of a multi-platform OCI image.
+  The various variants are taken from the local docker daemon.
+They should be built with the buildx command for cross platform docker builds.
+  The denoted images, as well as the wrapping image index is packed as OCI artefact set.

+  This blob type specification supports the following fields:
+  - **<code>variants</code>** *[]string*

+    This REQUIRED property describes a set of  image names to import from the local docker daemon used to compose a resulting image index.

+  - **<code>repository</code>** *string*

+    This OPTIONAL property can be used to specify the repository hint for the generated local artefact access.
+It is prefixed by the component name if it does not start with slash "/".

 - Input type <code>file</code>

-  The path must denote a file relative the the resources file.
+  The path must denote a file relative the resources file.
   The content is compressed if the <code>compress</code> field is set to <code>true</code>.